Callymags/ms4_Sample_Store/README.md

 The app was coded using the GitPod IDE.
 The git repository is stored locally before being pushed to the remote repository online at GitHub.

 To run the app locally you will need the following:
 * Python installed on your environment
 * An AWS account
 * A Stripe account
-    * A Google maps API key

 #### Setting up the code:
 1. Go to: [https://github.com/Callymags/ms4_Sample_Store]( https://github.com/Callymags/ms4_Sample_Store)